chr15m/bugout-practical-decentralization/README.md

 And further to that, the backend running on this raspberry pi, the server underlying the messageboard, is actually also running in a browser tab, in a browser running on this Pi.

-I can click here where it says "fire up your own copy", and stand up a new messageboard server simply by opening a new browser tab.
-Now I have a new server running right here in this room, on my laptop, in this browser tab.
+If I scroll down to where "fire up your own copy" I can click on that, and stand up a new messageboard server simply by opening a new browser tab.
+Now I have a new messageboard server running right here in this room, on my laptop, in this browser tab.
 And you can connect to this - anyone in this room can put in the address for this new message board running in my browser tab on my laptop, and post a message.
 Your message won't be stored in the cloud somewhere on somebody else's computer, but right here on my laptop in my browser.

 Let's open the client in another tab to see any messages coming in.

 My cousin is here today - Nick would you connect and post a message to this server I just started, just to demonstrate it's legit?

-While Nick does that I'll continue.

 ---